uncovering-world/track-your-regions/deployment/README.md

 - `make clean-volume`: Remove all Docker volumes.
 - `make clean-all`: Perform a complete cleanup.

-## `init-regions-table` Script Parameters and Docker Execution
+## `init-db` Script Parameters and Docker Execution

-The `init-regions-table` script is a Python script intended to run within a Docker container to initialize an empty database.
+The `init-db` script is a Python script intended to run within a Docker container to initialize an empty database.
 The script has options to customize the initialization process based on the requirements of the current environment.

 ### Script Options

-The `init-regions-table` Python script supports the following command-line options:
+The `init-db` Python script supports the following command-line options:

 - `--fast`: Runs the initialization script in 'fast' mode, skipping the postprocessing for a quicker setup.
 This is especially useful for debugging and development purposes when the full dataset is not required.